Poetry in Motion

 How does the program work?

-A themed call for submissions is released in April, with entries accepted until the end of May.
-The final selection of ten poems is determined by a jury of Nova Scotia poets (and a representative of Halifax Public Libraries).
+A themed call for submissions is released in April or May, with entries accepted until the end of the nest month.
+The final selection of ten poems is determined by a jury of Nova Scotia poets and a representative of Halifax Public Libraries.
 Selected poets are announced in July and invited to read their work at a Poetry in Motion launch event in October.